bowseruk/bootcamp-mini-project1/README.md

 * The image includes a descriptive `alt` attribute.
 * The page is deployed to GitHub Pages.

-The following page is the result.
+The page in this repo is the result.

 ## Installation